 And lastly, Pepper the robot (currently on hold)

 Maybe Pepper’s day will come and not this:

-To date he’s appeared before Parliament, welcomed visitors to HSBC branch, helped autistic pupils, taught yoga in care homes and been cheerleaders at baseball games.
+To date, he’s appeared before Parliament, welcomed visitors to HSBC branches, helped autistic pupils, taught yoga in care homes and been a cheerleader at baseball games.

 In summary, what can we learn from Industry 4.0 and how can we apply this to ourselves and our marketing efforts?

 Here’s a few thought starters:

 · View customer service as ongoing and adapt to changing needs.